The Turtle Prince: Other tales

-Henry Parker's tales
+Collected by Henry Parker

-First version
+The Turtle Prince (Sri Lanka)

 Author Henry Parker collected a homonymous tale from Sri Lanka titled The Turtle Prince (Sinhalese: Ibi Kumārayā).
 In this tale, two noblemen live in two houses in the same city.
 Their respective wives bear seven children each: one gives birth to seven girls, and the other to six boys and a turtle.
 Both men decide to have their sons and daughters marry amongst themselves, but there is the problem of the seventh couple: how can a human woman marry a turtle?
 The nobleman eventually relents and authorizes his daughter's marriage.
 Sometime later, the king of the same city announces that whoever brings him the Fire Cock (Gini kukulā, or fire[-coloured] cock) from the Land of the Rakshasas shall receive the kingdom.
 The turtle prince asks his mother to go to the king and offer his services.
 The turtle prince cooks a bit of rice and starts the journey.
 On the road, he hides behind some trees and takes off his "turtle jacket".
 He takes shelter with three old women in his quest for the "Jewelled Cock", and the women all warn him that many have tried and failed in this mission.
 Since he insists on soldiering on, the widow-mothers teach him magic and give him magic objects to create obstacles for the Rakshasas, should they pursue him after he gets the bird.
 The prince gets the bird and uses the magical items to hinder the pursuit of Rakshasas.
 He goes back to the trees, puts the turtle jacket on, and returns to the kingdom with the Fire Cock.
 Having succeeded, the turtle prince takes off his jacket and goes to hear the Bana with his wife.
 The wife, noticing the man is her husband, rushes home to burn the turtle jacket and keep her husband in human form permanently.
 Parker sourced this tale from a tom-tom beater in Hiriyala, North Western Province, Sri Lanka.